Chrimau/azure-iac-aks-demo/readme.md

   vnet_subnet_id = azurerm_subnet.aks.id
 }
 ```

-I auto-scaled after bz editing the above node pool section and increasing the node count.
+I auto-scaled after by editing the above node pool section and increasing the node count.
 Also ensure your desired vm is available in your deployment region.
 ---
 ![Demo](./docs/resources-2.png)